danpovey/lilcom/README.md

 The argument `axis=1` specifies which axis which will be treated as the "time" axis.
-This should be the axis along which the user expects successive amples to be the most highly correlated, and also one that has reasonably long sequences;
-a 4-byte header is created for each sequence in that axis direction.
+This should be the axis along which the user expects successive amples to be the most highly correlated, and also one that has reasonably long sequences (bear in mind that a 4-byte header is created for each sequence in that axis direction, so the dimension on that axis should be reasonably large or the compression would be ineffective).